-Over the next three years, the GCIS will focus on ensuring effective and coordinated communication between government departments.
+Over the next thee years, the department will focus on ensuring effective and coordinated communication between government departments.
 As such, it will provide support to all government departments in conceptualising campaigns, developing communication strategies and content, and facilitating the dissemination of information and stakeholder engagement.

-Support for the DDM, which aims to improve coherence among all spheres of government, as well as the 44 districts and 8 metros across the country, will be reinforced in an effort to enhance service delivery.
+Support for the district development model, which aims to improve coherence among all spheres of government, as well as the 44 districts and eight metros across the country, will be reinforced in an effort to enhance service delivery.
 The department's footprint at the provincial and municipal levels ensures the alignment and coherence of intergovernmental communication systems, processes and messages.

 This is driven through the coordination of communication forums across government to harmonise the planning of communication campaigns, the alignment of government communication norms and standards, the sharing of best practices, the coherence of messaging, and engagement with domestic and international media.
+These activities are funded through the Intergovernmental Coordination and Stakeholder Management programme, which is allocated R417.1 million over the medium term.